World Ventures is the MLM where network marketing meets vacation memberships.

-Members get discounts on travel, and distributors earn income by selling vacation club memberships.
+Members get discounts on travel, and distributors have the opportunity to work from home by earning income by selling vacation club memberships.

 This video explains: